Amphawa Floating Market

 Tha Kha has a much smaller amount of tourists compared to other floating markets in Samut Sangkhram.
 With a canopy of natural surroundings, it is protected from the commerical onslaught as experienced at nearby Damnoen Saduak market.
-Most importantly, don't forget to take a look at the stars before embarking; the market is only open six days a month in accordance to the lunar calendar.
-Read More...
+Most importantly, don't forget to take a look at the stars before embarking; the market is only open six days a month in accordance to Read More...

 - Opening Hours: 06:00 - 12:00 (weekends only)

 - How to get there: Little sister of and 10 kilometres from touristy Damnoen Saduak market, this market can be reached by following the same directions to Damnoen Saduak market, and then hiring a taxi to the market.
 Another option is to hire a taxi from Bangkok to Tha Kha (around 500 baht).

 - Tour Available: Ampawa & Tha Kha Floating Market